gflow/GFlow/README.md

 **Note**: Advanced users may build their own versions of PETSc and an MPI library, `gflow` does not require any specific preconditioner (we recommend `hypre`) nor does it depend on a particular MPI implementation.

-With the required packages installed, `gflow` can be built by running the following command:
+With the required packages installed, `gflow` can be built from its containing folder by running the following terminal command there:

      make